sendgrid/csharp-http-client/README.md

 ## Install Package

-To use CSharp.HTTP.Client in your C# project, you can either <a href="https://github.com/sendgrid/csharp-http-client.git">download the SendGrid C# .NET libraries directly from our Github repository</a> or, if you have the NuGet package manager installed, you can grab them automatically.
+To use CSharp.HTTP.Client in your C# project, you can either <a href="https://github.com/sendgrid/csharp-http-client.git">download the Twilio SendGrid C# .NET libraries directly from our Github repository</a> or, if you have the NuGet package manager installed, you can grab them automatically.

 ```
 PM> Install-Package SendGrid.CSharp.Http.Client